Combinatorial and algebraic perspectives on the marginal independence structure of Bayesian networks: Unconditional Dependence

 Since the $(1,2)$ entry of $T^\top T$ is zero and the rest of the entries above the main diagonal are nonzero, we have that $a(T^\top T)$ is exactly the adjacency matrix of $\U$.
 Hence, $\U,\U_1,\U_2,\U_3,$ and $\U_4$ are indeed all equivalent.

 \end{ex}

-As a first example of the potential applications of Theorem~\ref{thrm:alt-defs}, notice that characterization~(4) gives a computationally efficient method for identifying the unconditional dependence graph of a given DAG.
-Additionally, characterizations~(1) and~(2) play a fundamental role in the transformational characterization of unconditional equivalence of DAGs given in \citep[Theorem~9]{pgm22}.
-However, the main value of Theorem~\ref{thrm:alt-defs} will be its applications in the coming sections where we develop methods for estimating unconditional dependence graphs from data via algebraic techniques.
+Note that Theorem~\ref{thrm:alt-defs}~(4) gives a computationally efficient method for identifying the unconditional dependence graph of a given DAG.
+Characterizations~(1) and~(2) play a fundamental role in the transformational characterization of unconditional equivalence of DAGs given in \citep[Theorem~9]{pgm22}.

-It is worth noting first that Theorem~\ref{thrm:alt-defs} also yields other interesting observations about special families of DAGs in relation to their marginal independence structure.
-The following observation can be made in regards to the matrix $U=T^\top T$ in the definition $\U_4$ in Theorem~\ref{thrm:alt-defs} when we restrict to only considering the DAGs $\D = ([n], E)$ in which $i<j$ whenever $i\rightarrow j\in E$.
+Theorem~\ref{thrm:alt-defs} also yields other interesting observations about special families of DAGs in relation to their marginal independence structure.
+Consider the DAGs $\D = ([n], E)$ in which $i<j$ whenever $i\rightarrow j\in E$.
 These are precisely the DAGs on $n$ nodes whose adjacency matrix is upper triangular when the rows and columns are ordered as $1,\ldots, n$ from left-to-right (top-to-bottom).
 For such DAGs, which are commonly considered when studying algebraic properties of DAG models \citep{misra2022directed}, it can be shown that $\U$ is uniquely determined by the DAG $\D$.
 Furthermore, the entries of $\U$ capture structural information about $\D$.
-We record these properties of $\U$ in the two lemmas below.

 \begin{lemma} Let \(\mathbb{A}\) be the set of upper triangular adjacency matrices of DAGs and define \(\mathbb{Y} \coloneqq \{U_\D : A_\D \in \mathbb{A}\}\), where $U_\D=T^\top T$ and \(T = \sum\limits_{p = 0}^{n -1} A^p_\D\).
 Then the map \(f\) where \(f(A_\D)= U_\D\) is a bijection, and \(a(U_\D)\) is the adjacency matrix of \(\U^\D\). \end{lemma}